-These next questions are about the food eaten in your household (in the last 30 days/in the last 12 months), and whether you were able to afford the food you need.
+These next questions are about the food eaten in your household (in the last 30 days/in the last 12 months), since (()) of last year, and whether you were able to afford the food you need.

 The following are statements that people have made about their food situation.
-For these statements, please indicate whether the statement was often true, sometimes true, or never true for you (in the last 30 days/in the last 12 months).
+For these statements, please indicate whether the statement was often true, sometimes true, or never true for you (in the last 30 days/in the last 12 months) - that is, since last (()).